"Brandied Cherries" or "Pickled Cherries" don't, in fact, involve brandy or a vinegar brine as the names might suggest.

 You can make these in a plain glass jar, but if you have a fermentation crock, use it.
 Crocks are especially useful if you are fermenting a large quantity of fruit.

 Note: It is important to use sour cherries for this rather than sweet cherries.
 If you use the latter, you are likely to end up with an alcoholic fermentation and a very different taste, which is still good but not pickled.

 How to Make Naturally Fermented Pickled Cherries

-- Wash, stem and pit the sour cherries.
-I highly recommend getting a cherry pitter to help with the process.
+- Wash, stem, and pit the sour cherries.
+We highly recommend getting a cherry pitter to help with the process.
 They are inexpensive and you can use them for olives as well.